© Samotrebizan | Dreamstime

 The experts at Livestrong.com pinpoint the probiotic Lactobacillus GG as a prominent supplement choice in a C diff diet.
 “Lactobacillus GG, a bacterium, was found to be effective in reducing the recurrence of Clostridium difficile infection and relieving the symptoms of abdominal cramps and diarrhea that often accompany this infection.”

 One of the most widely recommended over-the-counter Lactobacillus GG supplements is Culturelle.
-Note: Addling Lactobacillus GG to your C diff diet is beneficial, but it is not a cure.
+Note: Adding Lactobacillus GG to your C diff diet is beneficial, but it is not a cure.
 Only your doctor can give you the medicine you need to cure a C diff infection.
-Always work with your doctor before taking any supplements.
+Always work with your physician before taking any supplements.

 Yogurt is a good part of your C diff diet as well, since it is loaded with several probiotics.
 According to the a 2014 article in The Hospitalist, a Pennsylvania hospital was able to cut its incidence of C diff by 67 percent by encouraging patients on antibiotics to eat yogurt every day.
 The facility won an innovation award for the program.

 Foods to Avoid in a C Diff Diet

-When your body is involved in a C diff infection, its ability to absorb nutrients is compromised, so the food you eat needs to combat that.
-You need calcium in your C diff diet but it may be one of the more difficult to add.
-Dairy foods are on the “avoid” list of foods in a C diff diet, because your body may temporarily develop lactose intolerance (no, this doesn’t mean you should avoid yogurt, say experts.)
+Consider that when your body is involved in a C diff infection, its ability to absorb nutrients is compromised, so the food you eat needs to combat that.
+As such, you need calcium in your C diff diet, but it may be one of the more difficult to add.
+Dairy foods are on the “avoid” list of foods in a C diff diet, because your body may temporarily develop lactose intolerance.
+(No, this doesn’t mean you need to avoid yogurt, say experts.)
 So while bypassing diary products, do look for calcium-fortified non-dairy products, like almond milk and oatmeal, for your C diff diet.

-We found wheat is an insoluble fiber, which means it passes more quickly through the digestive system without absorbing water.
+Wheat is an insoluble fiber, which means it passes more quickly through the digestive system without absorbing water.
 We don’t want to speed the digestive process up when we’re dealing with diarrhea.
-Plus, many C diff patients become temporarily gluten intolerant as well, so avoid wheat.
+Plus, many C diff patients become temporarily gluten-intolerant as well, so avoid wheat.